Ontario, California

-The city is home to the Ontario International Airport, which is the 15th-busiest airport in the United States by cargo carried.
+The city is home to Ontario International Airport, which is the 9th-busiest airport in the United States by cargo carried, as of 2021.
 Ontario handles the mass of freight traffic between the ports of Los Angeles and Long Beach and the rest of the country.

 It takes its name from the Ontario Model Colony development established in 1882 by the Canadian engineer George Chaffey and his brothers William Chaffey and Charles Chaffey.
 They named the settlement after their home province of Ontario.

 History

-Ontario was originally inhabited by only the Tongva Indians until Franciscans arrived developing the Spanish mission system.

-Juan Bautista de Anza is said to have passed through the area on his 1774 expedition, and to this day a city park and a middle school bear his name.
-Following the 1819 establishment of San Bernardino Asistencia, which may have served as an outpost of the San Gabriel mission, it became part of a large, vaguely identified area called "San Antonio".